syncfusion-content/maui-docs/MAUI/AIAssistView/working-with-aiassistview.md

 {% endhighlight %}
 {% endtabs %}

-The `CustomAssistViewChat `class inherits from `AssistViewChat` and can be used to further customize the chat view.
+The `CustomAssistViewChat `class inherits from `AssistViewChat` and can be used to further customize the chat view, here  the input view is removed by setting `ShowMessageInputView` to `false` as shown below.

 {% tabs %}
 {% highlight c# %}